-Admiral MIKE MULLEN (Chairman, Joint Chiefs of Staff): It is no longer a rising power.
+LIM: It is no longer a rising power.
 It has, in fact, arrived as a world power.

-Unidentified Man: Let's shake hands.
+LIM: Let's shake hands.

 LIM: China's newfound confidence was visible, as Mullen met his counterpart, General Chen Bingde, on Monday.
 As Mullen tried to showcase three new agreements for cooperation, Chen had another agenda.
 He criticized U.S. drills with Australia and Japan in the South China Sea as inappropriate.
 He noted that China's fleet of what he called small ships was not commensurate with its status.
 He said that the U.S. ought to behave in a prudent and modest manner, and he hit out at U.S. military spending.

 SIEGEL: (Through Translator) I know U.S. is still recovering from financial crisis; still have some difficulties in its economy.
 Given such circumstances, you are still spending so much money on the military.
 Isn't it placing too much pressure on the taxpayers?
 If U.S. could reduce a bit military spending to spend more on the improvement of livelihood of American people, and also do more good things for world people, wouldn't it be a better scenario?

-Unidentified Woman: Engaged in constant terrorist attacks, killing over 30 government employees and civilians.
+LIM: Engaged in constant terrorist attacks, killing over 30 government employees and civilians.

 LIM: As cicadas buzzed outside, I spoke to Colonel Yang Yujun from China's Ministry of Defense Information office.
 He had his own reading of the military press conference.
 It was, you might paraphrase, the tough love defense.
 He saw the outspoken criticism as a sign of closeness, not distance.

-Colonel YANG YUJUN (Spokesman, Ministry of Defense Information Office): I don't believe that between enemies they could speak quite frankly, because they may have tried to guard against the others so that they cannot tell all the truth.
+NORRIS: I don't believe that between enemies they could speak quite frankly, because they may have tried to guard against the others so that they cannot tell all the truth.
 But only between their friends they could speak so frankly.

-But in all, Mullen's visit made no breakthroughs on the major stumbling blocks; namely U.S. concerns about China's military assertiveness, and China's opposition to American surveillance close to the Chinese coast.
+LIM: But in all, Mullen's visit made no breakthroughs on the major stumbling blocks; namely U.S. concerns about China's military assertiveness, and China's opposition to American surveillance close to the Chinese coast.
 But Mullen is cautiously upbeat.

-Adm.
-MULLEN: The relationship is just recently renewed, so we have a long way to go.
+LIM: The relationship is just recently renewed, so we have a long way to go.
 And the leaders are very committed to that.
 So I'm actually confident in the future of the military-military relationship.

-Unidentified Man #2: Third generation fighters, it can reach up to 122 to 280 hours per year.
+LIM: Third generation fighters, it can reach up to 122 to 280 hours per year.

-I put that question to the deputy chief of China's PLA, General Ma Xiaotian.
+LIM: I put that question to the deputy chief of China's PLA, General Ma Xiaotian.

-General MA XIAOTIAN (Deputy Chief, PLA): (Through Translator) Of course there's a positive outcome.
+SIEGEL: (Through Translator) Of course there's a positive outcome.
 See how open we are?
 In the future, you can't keep saying we're not transparent.
 Next time I go to the U.S., I want this kind of transparency.
 I want to be able to get into a plane's cockpit, instead of just looking at the plane surrounded by red ropes 60 feet away.

-Louisa Lim, NPR News, Hangzhou.
+LIM: Louisa Lim, NPR News, Hangzhou.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.